ryanatkn/cosmicplayground/readme.md

 tools and toys with web tech.
 It's made with Svelte, SvelteKit, Vite, TypeScript, PixiJS, and _space_.

-> **update**: I gave up on JS for games because of performance, this project was archived on Svelte 4
+> **⚠️ update**: I gave up on JS for games because of performance, this project was archived on Svelte 4

 - [Soggy Planet](https://www.cosmicplayground.org/soggy-planet) is an interactive map of Earth where sea levels rise and fall and the lights of civilization shine through the night.